SamuelNarvaez/BirdcallRecognition/README.md

 * [EN-ES-CS: An English-Spanish Code-Switching Twitter Corpus for Multilingual Sentiment Analysis](https://www.aclweb.org/anthology/L16-1655.pdf)
 * [Functions of Code-Switching in Tweets: An Annotation Scheme and Some Initial Experiments](https://www.aclweb.org/anthology/L16-1260.pdf)
 * [Code-Switching Papers](https://github.com/gentaiscool/code-switching-papers)
-## Proposal 2: Squeezr, a Dashbord for community organizing
+## Proposal 2:
 ### Data:
+### Abstract:
+### Goals:

+## Proposal 3: Squeezr, a Dashbord for community organizing
+### Data:
 Stock Market API, something like [AlphaVantage](https://www.alphavantage.co)
 ### Abstract:
 In 2019, the strip-mall fixture GameStop lost almost $500 million.
 In 2020, a pandemic forcibly shut down many of its stores and gutted its revenue.
 As of January 10, 2021 nine brokerages had set the one-year target stock price for GameStop at about $10.
 But that’s not where it would stay.
-It climbed in price because a subreddit, r/WallStreetBets, engineered a short squeeze.
+It climbed in price to highs around $347 because a subreddit, r/WallStreetBets, engineered a short squeeze.
 The squeeze had hedge funds like Melvin Capital and Citron Research running for the hills and declaring banktrupcy.
-[Significance](https://www.reddit.com/r/wallstreetbets/comments/l7bpf5/30_seconds_from_triggering_market_nuclear_bomb/)
+This episode was a [significant](https://www.reddit.com/r/wallstreetbets/comments/l7bpf5/30_seconds_from_triggering_market_nuclear_bomb/) demonstration of the power of decentralized organizing in the financial space.
 ### Goals:
 * Find squeezes happening now
 * Find stocks with the largest short positions
+* Use Plotly Dash to develop the dashboard
 * Present the stocks with the most short vulnerability in a dashboard that is clear and accessible to facilitate community organizing on the scale of r/WallStreetBets with GME to engineer more short squeezes and take down more hedge funds.
-## Proposal 3:
-### Data:
-### Abstract:
-### Goals: